taufiqibrahim/saas-data-platform-on-kubernetes/docs/index.md

 ## Why Local-First?

-Most SaaS examples either run only in the cloud (expensive, slow) or use oversimplified local setups that don't mirror production.
+Most SaaS examples either run only in the cloud (expensive, slower development) or use over-simplified local setups that don't mirror production.

 **This repository builds production patterns locally first:**